Natural Hyperthyroidism Treatment Methods

 The Benefits Of A Natural Hyperthyroid Treatment Protocol

 So how can a natural hyperthyroid treatment protocol restore someone’s health back to normal?
 Well, the goal of such a treatment protocol should be to get to the underlying cause of the problem.
-For example, many people have stressed out adrenal glands, which over a period of months or years can directly or indirectly lead to problems with the thyroid gland.
+For example, many people have stressed out adrenal glands and HPA axis dysregulation, which over a period of months or years can directly or indirectly lead to problems with the thyroid gland.
 While most endocrinologists and general practitioners don’t bother evaluating the adrenal glands unless if they were to suspect a disease state such as Addison’s Disease, a competent natural healthcare professional will make sure that the patient doesn’t have an underlying adrenal problem.

 Of course a natural doctor will also make sure other areas of the body aren’t responsible for the malfunctioning thyroid gland.
 For example, more and more people are being diagnosed with leaky gut syndrome, which isn’t always accompanied by symptoms, but can potentially trigger an autoimmune response, thus leading to a condition such as Graves’ Disease.
-Besides the immune system and adrenal glands, other factors can contribute or directly cause malfunctioning of the thyroid gland, including vitamin and mineral deficiencies, a hormonal imbalance, as well as other factors.
+Besides the immune system and adrenal glands, other factors can contribute or directly cause malfunctioning of the thyroid gland, including vitamin and mineral deficiencies, a hormonal imbalance, a chronic infection, as well as other factors.

 Admittedly not everyone is a candidate for natural hyperthyroid treatment methods.
 However, the good news is that most people can benefit from following a natural treatment protocol.
 Sometimes it’s not possible to completely restore one’s health back to normal, but many times enough can be done to help someone avoid needing to take prescription drugs for the rest of their life or prevent them from receiving radioactive iodine treatment.